-They are so simple to bake and delicious to snack on, once you try them, you’ll wonder why you didn’t make the switch away from expensive boxed crackers sooner!
+Homemade Wheat Thin Crackers are ADDICTIVE!
+They’re such a simple tasty snack to bake, you’ll wonder why you didn’t switch away from expensive boxed crackers sooner!

-I don’t know about you, but while ditching processed foods with long ingredient lists, crackers, being a convenient snacking food, were one of the last things to go in our home and I always figured that I didn’t have time to go through recipes and find substitutes that were acceptable to our palates and so we haven’t snacked much on crackers the last few years.
+I don’t know about you, but while I’m on this journey of ditching processed foods that have a long ingredient list, crackers were one of the last things to go in our home.
+They’re such a convenient snacking food!
+I always figured that I didn’t have time to go through recipes and find substitutes that were acceptable to the children’s picky taste buds.
+So we really haven’t snacked much on crackers the last few years.

 Homemade Wheat Thin Crackers